A visitor’s guide to Bibury

 Perhaps one of the most famous locations in the Cotswolds, the quintessential cottages and pretty riverside location of Bibury are a must-visit on any trip to the region.

-Places to stay in Bibury
+Where to stay in Bibury

 The Swan: Nestled on the banks of the River Coln, this former coaching inn oozes Cotswold charm and bonhomie.
 There are 22 bedrooms overlooking the spectacular grounds of the hotel, each individually and tastefully decorated with antique furnishing and contemporary wallpapers.
 Best of all, your four-legged friends are invited along for a slice of Cotswoldian luxury too.
 It truly is the perfect weekend escape for the city dweller.